About

 Robert K. Oermann of Music Row Magazine declared, "Our DisCovery Award goes to Helene Cronin, yet another example of how women are making some of our best music.”

 For more information about Helene, try these links for store, performance schedule, music and other announcements.
+For booking, please use the CONTACT page!

 Reviews